Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 * (required) The `batch` property defines the Azure Batch account.
 Members under the `batch` property can be found in the
 [Azure Portal](https://portal.azure.com) under your Batch account.
+  * (optional) `account_key_keyvault_secret_id` property can be used to reference an Azure KeyVault secret id.
+Batch Shipyard will contact the specified KeyVault and replace the `account_key` value as returned by Azure KeyVault.
 * (required) Multiple storage properties can be defined which references different Azure Storage account credentials under the `storage` property.
 This may be needed for more flexible configuration in other configuration files.
 In the example above, we only have one storage account defined which is aliased by the property name `mystorageaccount`.
 The alias (or storage account link name) can be the same as the storage account name itself.
+  * (optional) `account_key_keyvault_secret_id` property can be used to reference an Azure KeyVault secret id.
+Batch Shipyard will contact the specified KeyVault and replace the `account_key` value as returned by Azure KeyVault.
 * (optional) `docker_registry` property defines logins for Docker registry servers.
 This property does not need to be defined if you are using only public repositories on Docker Hub.
 However, this is required if pulling from